 Keeping the kitchen fully stocked, and offering free quality coffee and healthy snacks, will encourage employees to visit the break room too.
 But you’ll need somewhere to put all of those Keurig drink pods and pretzel packs.

 Modular laminate cabinets are commonly used in an office break room and kitchens spaces.
 Meeting the needs of this specific space and your storage requirements, casework cabinets are hung with rail mounting systems that make change-outs simple as your needs evolve.
 Don’t forget, the same casework can also be used in the rest of the office.

 For straightforward storage of items of all sizes and weights, you could select 4-post shelving.
 Adding single-wall, double-wall or window doors offers more flexibility.
 Plus, you can easily adjust shelf spacing to accommodate a coffee maker or microwave on one shelf and the accompanying dishes on another.

 Be a little more creative with interior design in your office break room.
 This is where you might paint with bright colors or choose decor that stands out more.
 Modular personal storage lockers could provide your employees with somewhere to secure and store their stuff, while taking advantage of otherwise wasted wall space.
 Plus, lockers are available in many more attractive finishes today than you likely remember from your school days.
 You can even provide lockers with charging stations or refrigerated compartments for the employees who might need to keep medicines cool throughout the day.

 The Best of Office Break Room Planning

-Other great ideas for making the most of your break room?
+Other great break room ideas for employees that make the most of your break room?
 Put an exercise ball or bands in there for people who want to get their blood pumping again.
 Or, on the other end of the spectrum, you might create a nap corner with noise cancelling headphones to let people catch a quick snooze on their breaks.